cheysalem/eBay-extension-485/README.md

 ## About The Project

-Block-Bay is a sophisticated Chrome extension designed to empower eBay buyers by providing a user-friendly mechanism to blacklist sellers.
+Block-Bay is a Chrome extension designed to empower eBay buyers by providing a user-friendly mechanism to blacklist sellers.
 Users can effortlessly remove or blur listings associated with unwanted sellers directly on the webpage.

 ## Technologies Used

 - HTML
 - JavaScript (JS)
 - Cascading Style Sheets (CSS)
+- Google Chrome

 ## Getting Started